Can trust building exercises really help your employees to trust each other?

 - Divide the participants into teams of 5-8 members each.

-- Give a lot of inflated balloons to each team.
+- Then, give a lot of inflated balloons to each team.

 - Now, get a volunteer from the team who is ready to try new things and take risks.

-- Instruct the team mates to float their volunteer with the support of balloons.
+- After that, instruct the team mates to float their volunteer with the support of balloons.

 - Now, the volunteer should be able to lye down on the supporting balloons.
 He must rest only on the balloons and not on the floor or any other person.

-- The exercise can be continued by withdrawing one balloon at a time carefully.
+- Then, you can continue this exercise by withdrawing one balloon at a time carefully.
 This is to support the volunteer with less number of balloons.

 #2.
 Mine field